advancedresearch/the_century_of_satire/mary-of-magdala-the-reicarnated-goddess.md

 Marcion claims to be a follower of Paul, but he also puts Paul beneath Jesus as a savior.
 This might be his way of appealing to both Simonians and other sects that used Jesus instead.
-To convince his followers, Marcion presents letters by Paul, which never before has been presented to anyone or found someplace else.
+To convince his followers, Marcion presents letters by Paul, which never before have been presented to anyone or found someplace else.
 We know that these letters were heavily redacted, added to and even forged new letters in Paul's name.
 While some Early Christians later claimed the authenticity of these letters, we have no source from any person that knew Paul, nor from any of Jesus' disciples,